 No matter that October is almost over!
 I've just finished watching all four of my J-drama selections from the summer 2022 broadcast season, and I'm here to review them in the order that I finished them!
 (Which, coincidentally, is the exact opposite from the order that I started them.)
 The Meh/Better/Best approach that I came up with last time worked really well for me, so I'm going to keep rocking with that.
 First up are two dramas that I'm categorizing as "short and sexy (?)".
-They both only have eight episodes, around 25 minutes each, and there's onscreen intercourse that is meant to be sexy, but I was more intrigued by the stories at play than the backs being cracked (hence the question mark).
-Plus I'm not in the habit of using "sexy" as a descriptor so there's that too.
+They both only have eight episodes, around 25 minutes each, and there's onscreen intercourse that is meant to be sexy, but I was more intrigued by the narratives at play than the backs being cracked (hence the question mark).
+Plus I'm not usually in the habit of using "sexy" as a descriptor, so there's that too.

 復讐の未亡人 (Fukushuu no Miboujin/The Vengeful Widow) - TV Tokyo/2022

 - Kingyo Tsuma') is the titular widow, whose husband Yuugo was the ace software developer at his job.
 That is, until he went to work one day and jumped from the roof to his death due to overwork and a hostile office environment.